georgexyz19/georgexyz.com/content/posts/what-is-behind-flask-run.md

 When you run the command `pip install flask`, the pip system installs a `flask` python script file in the `venv/bin/` directory.
 You can think of `flask` as a command and `run` as an argument to the command.
-The `run` part is actually a sub-command.
+The `run` part is actually a sub-command in `click`.
 You can run `flask --help` to find out other available sub-commands.

 The `flask` script file in `venv/bin/` directory only has a few lines as shown below.
 The script is calling the `main()` function in the flask.cli module.